Moz vs Ahrefs — Which is Better?

 Number of users

-Moz is more generous when it comes to the number of user accounts included with each plan, and the way that seats are allocated is straightforward.
+Moz is a bit more generous when it comes to the number of user accounts included with each plan, and the way that seats are allocated is straightforward.

 Projects